ClickCease

 • Date of search

-• Search results
+• Registry results

-• Reviewer name and signature
+• Name and signature of the reviewer

 5. If a Record Is Found

-• Reassign or terminate as required
+• Reassign or terminate as needed based on the scope of your services.

 Common Compliance Mistakes

-• Relying only on background checks
+• Relying only on background checks – these are separate from registry searches.

-• Skipping annual EMR reviews
+• Skipping or delaying the annual check.

-• Failing to document no record results
+• Failing to document “no record found” results.

-• Overlooking contract or agency staff
+• Ignoring contract or agency staff who fall under your responsibility.

-• Losing documentation during audits
+• Losing search documentation during audits.

 Best Practices for Providers